Novels About Education for Back to School Season

 This book is on the longer side, and it may take several chapters to keep the large cast of characters straight, but it’s worth sticking with it, and the narration is well done if you enjoy audiobooks!
 The storyline may be most relatable to parents of school-aged kids.
 Angela and her husband both enjoyed it!

 For another story of an overly competitive parent behaving badly, consider Where the Grass is Green and the Girls Are Pretty by Lauren Weisberger (author of The Devil Wears Prada).
-This novel is a fictionalized take on the 2019 college admissions scandal and is told from both the POV of the parents as well as the daughter caught in the middle.
+This novel is a fictionalized account of the 2019 college admissions scandal, told from the perspectives of both the parents and the daughter caught in the middle.
 Although the Goodreads rating is a bit lower, Angela gave this one 4 stars for its “ripped from the headlines” insights.

 Book Girls’ Readers Rate This Book